 Drivers of xenophobic attacks

-The superficial cause of the xenophobic attacks the cause of the violent attacks was the result of the deliberate efforts to drive away competition from foreign–owned businesses.
+The superficial cause of the violent attacks was the result of the deliberate efforts to drive away competition from foreign–owned businesses.
 The underlying reason of the attacks is poverty and gross inequality in South Africa.
 South Africa remains a dual economy with one of the highest inequality rates in the world.
 High inequality is perpetuated by a legacy of exclusion and the nature of economic growth, which is not pro-poor and does not generate sufficient jobs.
 Inequality in wealth is even higher: the richest 10 percent of the population held around 71% of net wealth in 2015, while the bottom 60 percent held 7% of the net wealth.
 Furthermore, intergenerational mobility is low meaning inequalities are passed down from generation to generation with little change in inequality over time.
 By the official count, 6.7-million people are unemployed in South Africa, which is 29% of everybody who could be working.
 By the expanded definition, more than 10 million people are unemployed, or 38.5% of people who could be working.
 According to the Pietermaritzburg Economic Justice & Dignity Group’s latest affordability index, more than half (55.5%) of the population lives below the upper-bound poverty line.
 A quarter (25.2%) live below the food poverty line.
 Unemployment remains a key challenge, standing at 27.1% in the fourth quarter of 2018.
 The unemployment rate is even higher among youths, at around 54.7%.
 Crime, poverty, unemployment and a strained social system cause South African nationals erroneously believe that foreign nationals have taken away resources from them.

 Africans cannot be foreigners in Africa.
 We are all Africans.